Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 How do I apply to go on a waiting list?

 Your child will automatically be on a waiting list for a higher preference than which has been offered.
-If you have an offer but wish to be on the waiting list for a school lower on your list you can email the admissions team to 'switch' your preferences around so that you are on the waiting list.
+If you have an offer but want to be on the waiting list for a school lower on your list you can email our admissions team to amend your preference order so that you are on the waiting list.
+Waiting list updates will not be available daily and we do not encourage parents to call in for waiting list positions.
+If a place comes up and it is due to your child, from the waiting list, an offer will be emailed/posted to you.

 Who do we call for the waiting list positions?

 Only the Admission team at Southend-on-Sea have waiting lists for schools in Southend City.
-If you need waiting list position for schools outside of Southend you can contact the local authority for that school.
-The Admissions team will contact you if a place can be offered to your child.
+If you need waiting list position for schools outside of Southend, you can contact the local authority for that school after mid-May.

 How do waiting lists work?